schwiftyg/Summary_Notes/Virtual-Machine/VMware/expand_disk.md

 3. power linux

-From Ubuntu (in VM) install gparted by executing sudo apt-get install gparted in terminal Open sudo gparted from terminal
+From Ubuntu (in VM) install gparted by executing
+``sh
+sudo apt-get install gparted in terminal
+``
+- Open sudo gparted from terminal
-Rightclick on the swap partition, click "swapoff" Delete swap partition
+- Rightclick on the swap partition, click "swapoff"
+- Delete swap partition
-Extend your data partition, but leave enough space to create a new swap partition Recreate swap partition with about the same size as before, select linux-swap as file system Click that green tick in gparted to apply all operations.
+- Extend your data partition, but leave enough space to create a new swap partition
+- Recreate swap partition with about the same size as before, select linux-swap as file system
+- Click that green tick in gparted to apply all operations.
 Then select "swapon" to enable swap again